 Sure, you can head to any restaurants in the city, but where’s the fun in that?

-Instead, for 75€, you can take a cooking class with Escuela de arroces y paella Valenciana (The School of Valencian Rice Dishes and Paella) and learn to make a traditional paella from a local chef (you could also try this authentic Paella cooking class as well).
+Instead, for 75€, you can take a cooking class with Escuela de arroces y paella Valenciana (The School of Valencian Rice Dishes and Paella).
+When you do, you’ll learn to make a traditional paella from a local chef.

-Any foodie would be happy to retire to Spain.
-Food and cooking in Latin countries are not just about eating; It’s a full-on cultural experience.
-Family and friends mingle in the kitchen, sharing glasses of wine and conversation during the paella’s complex two-hour cooking process.
+That’s because family and friends mingle in the kitchen, and share glasses of wine and conversation during the paella’s complex two-hour cooking process.

 Taking a paella cooking class helps you understand the dish’s cultural origins.
 And the next time you order paella in a restaurant, you can appreciate the effort and skill that went into the preparation.

-Back at school, you will prepare the paella with careful guidance from the instructor because your paella’s success is all about mastering the techniques and tools.
+Back at school, you will prepare the paella with careful guidance from the instructor.
+You will learn that your paella’s success is all about mastering the techniques and tools.

 25. Throw Tomatoes During La Tomatina!